mrchocha/Audio-Streaming-in-C/README.md

 * Jeet Karia [JeetKaria06](https://github.com/JeetKaria06)

 # Words from Authors
 Thanks to Prof. Jitendra Bhtiya and T.A.
-Parswa Shah (https://github.com/parshwa1999) for your valuable guidence.
+[Parshwa Shah](https://github.com/parshwa1999) for your valuable guidence.